adityarajagopal/pruning/README.md

 - Trained\_on:
     * default 'entire\_dataset' works at the moment
     * this parameter specifies the pruned models have been retrained after pruning on what subset/dataset
-- Logs: path to json file which holds the timestamps for newtorks that were pruned and finetuned on a particular subset/dataset
+- Logs: path to json file which holds the timestamps for logs from runs where pruning was data agnostic

 ## Channels that would've been pruned before performing finetuning
 - No_Finetune_Channels_Pruned: True